Fascinating train ride with the best landscapes and breathtaking views

 - Bus tickets up and down Aguas Calientes - Machu Picchu $ 24.00

-- Entrance to Machupicchu Mountain $ 20.00 per person ( if you want to add this please send us an email as soon as you've booked)
+- Entrance to Machupicchu Mountain (if you want to add this please send us an email BEFORE YOU BOOK)

-- Entrance to Huaynapicchu Mountain $ 20.00 per person ( if you want to add this please send us an email as soon as you've booked)
+- Entrance to Huaynapicchu Mountain (if you want to add this please send us an email BEFORE YOU BOOK)

 - Travel insurance.